About the Trinity Trail Preservation Association and the Lavon Lake trail

 TTPA Members enjoying the trail

-The multi-purpose trail runs from Highland Park in Lucas to Brockdale Park in Lucas through Collin Park in St. Paul to Eastfork Park in Wylie.
+The multi-purpose trail runs from Wilson Creek in Fairview, south to Highland Park in Lucas, then south in Lucas to Brockdale Park in Lucas, through Collin Park in St. Paul and on to East Fork Park in Wylie.

 Horse and foot traffic are welcome on the trail, however, no wheeled or motorized vehicles are authorized.